 There is no broad-spectrum dosage recommendation for kava, and the range in dosages, concentrations, preparation methods and courses of treatment make it impossible to estimate a universal dosage.

 According to the American Botanical Council, unless otherwise prescribed, you should not exceed more than 60-20 milligrams of kavapyrones, regardless of the preparation, and not for more than three months' duration, again, unless you are medically advised otherwise.

 What Are The Side Effects And Adverse Risks?

 However, other experts warn that serious illness is possible, even with short-term use at normal dosages.
-If you decide to take kava for anxiety, do so with your healthcare practitioner's awareness and blessing.
+If you decide to take kava for anxiety, do so only after consulting with your trusted healthcare provider's awareness and supervision.

 You should not drive or operate heavy machinery when taking kava, even at the prescribed dosage, because it may cause drowsiness, and impair judgment or affect motor reflexes.